★★★★★ Difficult then Moderate / Supai

 Three and a half miles past Mooney Falls a wooden ladder starts a modest climb up the side of the canyon.
 The ladder sits just behind a huge Palm.
 A bizarre plant to come across in the middle the Grand Canyon!

-The Havasu Hiking Trail ascends another half mile, offering lushious views over the creek.
+The Havasu Hiking Trail ascends another half mile, offering luscious views over the creek.
 About 4 miles past Mooney Falls, gorgeous Beaver Falls comes into view.
 A short side trail leads to its base.
 Multiple cascades and stone platforms make Beaver Falls a fantastic place to hang out and play.

 Colorado River Hike